Healthy Homes Assessment Kaiwharawhara

 Home Assessments Kaiwharawhara for Rental Properties

-There are many concerns to look over in a home assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standards.
-A few examples are:
+There are numerous concerns you should look for when conducting the home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
+The most common are:

-The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of the tenant solutions ruling could be significant for property owners and landlords.
-For specialist advice, call today and book your rental properties house assessment.
+The consequences of not having a Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of the tenancy services ruling can have a significant impact for landlords and property managers.
+For professional guidance, contact us now and schedule your rental property home evaluation.

 home assessments for rental properties